-This course analyzes terrorism from a number of perspectives including law enforcement (FBI), defense (DOD), and diplomatic (DOS) orientations in order to understand mitigation/prevention, preparedness, response, and recovery measures with regards counterterrorism and antiterrorism.
+This course analyzes terrorism from a number of perspectives including law enforcement (FBI), defense (DOD), and diplomatic (DOS) orientations in order to understand mitigation/prevention, preparedness, response, and recovery with measures regards to counterterrorism and antiterrorism.
 Individual (lone wolf) and group (Islamist) terrorist mindsets will be examined, as well as international and domestic domains.
 Offered Fall and Summer terms.